The application period has been extended to May 5, for the CAE SimuFlite Scholarship. Please pass the word!

 Qualifications for the Captain Jason Dahl Scholarship:

-1.Must be a Full Time Student at an accredited University.
+1.Must be a Full Time Student working toward a 4 year degree at an accredited University.

 2.Must be Majoring in Aviation, with an emphasis in Pilot Related Studies.